algorithmica-org/algorithmica/content/english/hpc/external-memory/locality.md

 In plain English: we store the minimum on each segment whose length is a power of two.

-Such array can be used for calculating minima on arbitrary segments in constant time because for each segment we can always find two possibly overlapping segments whose sizes are the same power of two, the union of which gives the whole segment.
+Such an array can be used for calculating minima on arbitrary segments in constant time because for each segment we can always find two possibly overlapping segments whose sizes are the same power of two, the union of which gives the whole segment.

 ![](../img/sparse-table.png)